 - All forms of bullying are taken seriously, and proactive measures are taken to prevent it from taking place. - All adults to deal with situations quickly and use Restorative Justice methods to prevent situations escalating. - All adults to follow up what they have said e.g. keeping an eye, follow up discussion etc. - Teachers are responsible for recording all incidents of bullying that happen in their class, and that they are aware of in the school.
-If a child is being bullied or is bullying others, the class teacher will inform the Head Teacher as soon as possible. - Staff record all incidents of bullying that occur both in and out of class on CPOMs.
-The school also records incidents that occur near the school, or on the children's way between school and home, that we are aware of.
-All adults who witness an act of bullying should record it on CPOMs. - When any bullying takes place between members of a class, the teacher will deal with the issue immediately including counselling and support for both the victim and perpetrator of the bullying. - All members of staff receive training (as part of our Safeguarding training programme), which equips them to identify bullying and to follow school policy and procedures with regard to behaviour management. - A range of methods are used to help prevent bullying and to establish a climate of trust and respect for all.
+If a child is being bullied or is bullying others, the class teacher will inform the Headteacher as soon as possible. - Staff record all incidents of bullying that occur both in and out of class on CPOMs.
+The school also records incidents that occur near the school, or on the children's way between school and home, that we are aware of. - When any bullying takes place between members of a class, the teacher will deal with the issue immediately including counselling and support for both the victim and perpetrator of the bullying. - All members of staff receive training (as part of our Safeguarding training programme), which equips them to identify bullying and to follow school policy and procedures with regard to behaviour management. - A range of methods are used to help prevent bullying and to establish a climate of trust and respect for all.